isomerpages/moe-acjc/_about-us/Admissions.md

 ### DIRECT SCHOOL ADMISSION (DSA)

 The annual DSA Exercise is held from May to August each year.
-THe Direct School Admission application is now open.
+The Direct School Admission application is now open.
 Click [here](https://www.acjc.moe.edu.sg/dsa/dsa-application/) for details.

 ### RETURNING SINGAPOREANS